 Fold

-Gently combine two ingredients (usually two liquids or a liquid and a solid) by using a spoon or soft spatula to scoop and smooth the ingredients together until they’ve incorporated.
+Gently combine two ingredients by scooping from the bottom of the bowl and turning over, which protects air bubbles in batters and whipped cream.
 You often fold in mix ins to cookie dough such as chocolate chips or nuts.

 Knead